Differentiable Optimization of Linear Differential Microphone Arrays: A Joint Geometry and Filter Design Framework: Abstract

 \section{Abstract}

-This paper introduces a novel methodology leveraging differentiable programming to design efficient, constrained adaptive non-uniform Linear Differential Microphone Arrays (LDMAs) with reduced implementation costs.
-Utilizing an automatic differentiation framework, we propose a differentiable convex approach that enables the adaptive design of a filter with a distortionless constraint in the desired sound direction, while also imposing constraints on microphone positioning to ensure consistent performance.
-This approach achieves the desired Directivity Factor (DF) over a wide frequency range and facilitates effective recovery of wide-band speech signals at lower implementation costs.
+This paper presents a differentiable optimization framework for the design of constrained Linear Differential Microphone Arrays (LDMAs).
+The proposed method leverages a non-uniform delay-and-sum beamformer as a light-weight base system model, proving its ability to achieve the optimal beampattern of LDMAs by jointly optimizing microphone positions and filter weights.
+The formulation enables the optimized design of a filter with a distortion-free constraint in the desired sound direction, while also imposing constraints on microphone positioning to ensure consistent performance.
+Through evaluation on multiple metrics, including Mean Squared Error (MSE), Directivity Index (DI), White Noise Gain (WNG), and computation time, and comparison with state-of-the-art methods, this approach demonstrates a flexible, directive, robust, and hardware-efficient design.